meredith705/gfase_wdl/README.md

 }
 ```

-A tiny dataset was made to help debug the WDL.
+Cromwell is used to run the workflow using the respective inputs json file.
+If `CROMWELL_JAR` is the path to the cromwell jar file example commands are below.
-It's not supposed to be test if the output is correct.
+A tiny dataset was made to help debug the WDL, it's not supposed to be test if the output is correct.
 It is intended to ensure that the WDL/commands run without an error.

 ```sh